Common SAP Licensing Pitfalls and How to Avoid Them

 Consider a company using SAP ECC as its backend and a separate e-commerce platform for online sales if a customer places an order on the web store, which automatically creates an order in SAP, that customer (or the web store itself) is indirectly using SAP.

 In one case, a company failed to account for this and, during an audit, discovered that their e-commerce integration had generated tens of thousands of SAP sales orders.
-This activity was not covered under any license.

 The resolution was either to purchase a new SAP Digital Access license (based on document counts) or face penalties for unlicensed indirect users.
-The cost was significant and unbudgeted.

-The key takeaway is cataloging all systems and users that interact with SAP, even through APIs or middleware.
 If an external application reads or writes SAP data, work with SAP to ensure you have the proper license (be it named users, a blanket partner licensing agreement, or a digital access document license).

 Compliance Issues from Poor Audit Preparation

 SAP routinely conducts license audits on its customers.
 A lack of preparation for these audits is a pitfall that can turn minor license gaps into major compliance problems.
-Poor audit preparation includes failing to measure usage regularly, not maintaining accurate records of licenses, and generally scrambling only when the official audit notice arrives.

-Because SAP licensing is so intricate, a last-minute effort to gather data often results in mistakes or missed details.
-The consequences range from compliance shortfalls (unlicensed usage that should have been caught) to panic true-ups (buying additional licenses under duress to settle an audit).
+The consequences range from compliance shortfalls (unlicensed usage that should have been detected) to panic-driven true-ups (purchasing additional licenses under duress to settle an audit).

 Common audit-related mistakes include:

-- Outdated or inconsistent user records: Many companies don’t have a clean, consolidated list of SAP users mapped to license types.
+- Outdated or inconsistent user records: Many companies lack a clean, consolidated list of SAP users mapped to their respective license types.
 They might have duplicate user IDs for the same person across systems or inactive users that were never removed.
 During an audit, SAP’s tools (like USMM and LAW) may count these as separate licenses, inflating your usage count.
 You could appear non-compliant even with sufficient entitlements if you haven’t pre-cleaned the data.
 For example, inactive accounts will appear in the user count unless they are removed or flagged, meaning you might pay for licenses that provide no business value.

 - Lack of usage monitoring: Not tracking engine metrics or package license use is another blind spot.
 SAP engines (like SAP HANA, SAP Payroll, or Ariba transaction volumes) often have specific metrics (number of records, employees, transactions, etc.).
-Without internal checks, you might exceed what you purchased.
+Without internal checks, you may exceed the amount you purchased.
 An audit could uncover that you are running payroll for 1,200 employees while licensed for only 1,000 or using an SAP module you never licensed (perhaps inadvertently turned on by IT).
 The audit finding then forces a back-payment for the overuse.
 Regular internal audits would catch these overruns early.

 - Unfamiliarity with contracts: If your team hasn’t reviewed your SAP contract and purchase history in detail, you may not realize what you’re entitled to or restricted from doing.
 This can lead to non-compliance (using features you didn’t buy) or missed opportunities (not leveraging license flexibilities you do have).
 When SAP’s auditors ask detailed questions, you must know your license grants and documents to respond confidently.